 Fox Creek Pass (No permit required)

-The BEST campsites on the Teton Crest Trail, in my opinion, are Death Canyon Shelf, Marion Lake, North Fork Cascade Canyon, Alaska Basin, Holly Lake, + Kit Lake.
+The BEST campsites on the Teton Crest Trail are Death Canyon Shelf, Marion Lake, North Fork Cascade Canyon, Alaska Basin, Holly Lake, + Kit Lake.

 Teton Crest Trail Itinerary Options